emceelam/Simple-Address-Laravel/README.md

 If you are running on a localhost, you can generate your API key, and set Key restriction to "None".

-# TEST SCRIPTS

-to run the test scripts,

-    composer test

 # INSTALL

 Open terminal